The NFL season in Pennsylvania kicks off this weekend, and PA sportsbooks are sweetening the pot with promos for bettors.

 Penn National Gaming joining online sportsbook rush with Barstool

-Testing begins Sept.
+Testing will take place Sept.
 15-17, though that depends on final iOS app approval, according to a Penn press release.

 The full launch is set for Sept.
 18 but depends on approval by the Pennsylvania Gaming Control Board (PGCB).
 The company had hoped to be online by the end of August.

-When approved, PA will have 10 online sports betting apps.
-Penn is expected to re-brand its Hollywood retail sportsbook to Barstool eventually as well.
+When the Barstool app is approved, PA will have 10 online sports betting apps.
+Penn is expected to rebrand its Hollywood retail sportsbook to Barstool eventually as well.

 NFL betting in PA focuses on Wentz and Roethlisberger

-Find all the week 1 lines and see who the public is backing in this NFL Week 1 betting preview.
+Find all the Week One lines and see who the public is backing in this NFL Week One betting preview.

 DeNaples continues orbiting Mount Airy Casino, despite orders to the contrary from PA regulators.
-He was to have no hands-on involvement with the casino company he built after settling a perjury plea.
+After settling a perjury plea, he was to have no hands-on involvement with the casino company he built.

 Regulators forced him to pass on his ownership and control of the facility to his children and grandchildren.
 However, he remains licensed by PA as the guarantor of loans to the low-grossing casino property.

-Last year he showed up at hearing regarding a mini-casino Mount Airy wanted to build in Western, PA, a plan eventually axed by regulators.
-Just recently a bank he controls with relatives approved a $50 million loan to the casino owned in trust by his children and grandchildren.
+Last year, he showed up at a hearing regarding a mini-casino Mount Airy wanted to build in Western, PA, a plan eventually axed by regulators.
+Just recently, a bank he controls with relatives approved a $50 million loan to the casino owned in trust by his children and grandchildren.

 Mount Airy is due for relicensing next August.